fullstackfreelancer/ce_timeline/README.md

 ## Features

-- User friendly and very easy to handle
+- User friendly and easy to handle
 - Includes predefined light, dark and pink stylesheets
 - 100% responsive
-- 4 different entry types (time, text, textimage, html)
+- 4 different entry types (time, text, text & image, html)
 - Entries can be ordered manually
 - Optional header and text (rte) above each timeline
 - Does not require any JavaScript <sup>*</sup>